 The rotor brake caution light, marked ROTOR BRAKE ON, is located on the caution panel (figure 1-20) on the pilot's side of the instrument panel.
 The light is provided as an aid in the prevention of rotor engagement while the rotor brake is engaged.
-Whenever the rotor brake hydraulic pressure is 10 + 1 PSI or above, and electrical power is supplied to the essential bus, the caution light will go on.
-When the rotor brake pressure drops below 10 + 1 PSI, the light will go out.
-Normally, with rotor brake off the pressure should be zero; however, after the rotor brake is released and pressure, at 10 + 1 psi or above, is trapped in the system, the caution light will remain on.
+Whenever the rotor brake hydraulic pressure is $10 \pm 1$ PSI or above, the electrical power is supplied to the dc essential bus, the caution light will go on.
+When the rotor brake pressure drops below $10 \pm 1$ PSI, the light will go out.
+Normally, the rotor brake off the pressure should be zero; however, after the rotor brake is released and pressure, at $10 \pm 1$ psi or above, is trapped in the system, the caution light will remain on.
 If the pressure reaches 20 psi, the brake will begin to drag.

 Figure 1-17.
-Cockpit Console (Typical) (CH-3E 16 and all HH-3E Helicopters)
+Cockpit Console (Typical) (HH-3E Helicopters)

-Figure 1-18.
-Cockpit Console (Typical) (CH-3E Helicopters prior to 16)
+Figure 1.18.
+Cockpit Console (Typical) (CH-35 Helicopter)